MoDOT held a public meeting on this project in October 2017 to discuss this project.

 Once the new eastbound bridge is completed, crews will shift eastbound traffic onto the new bridge and westbound traffic onto the new westbound bridge.

-Crews have closed the ramp from westbound Route 366 (Watson Road) bridge to westbound I-44/northbound and southbound I-270 to remove and replace a bridge over the interstate that is on the ramp.
-The ramp is scheduled to reopen by November 2019.
+Crews rebuilt the ramp from westbound Route 366 (Watson Road) bridge to westbound I-44/northbound and southbound I-270.
+The ramp reopened in November 2019.

 Crews will close the eastbound I-44 to eastbound Route 366 (Watson Road) ramp to remove and replace a bridge on the ramp.